atharvaG1/IoT-with-ESP-8266/README.md

 B) Communication with some other device(Preferably Android): When SSID or Password of Access point changes(Maybe because when user changes network provider or router)
 This was included in the void loop section, but implementation with a software interrupt sounds more intuitive.

-1. At any point in the void loop(preferably in the beginning) check for websocket connection request for AP mode.
+1. check for websocket connection request for AP mode.
    By adding some more flags in the library, this step was detected as early as three way handshaking was completed
 2. If no device is connected, Normal Operation
 3. If a device is connected, then receive new credentials(SSID,PASSWORD) from device over websocket and store the credentials in EEPROM/SPI-FLASH